Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Overview of the proof

+In Section~\ref{sec:final}, we will deduce Theorem~\ref{th:main} from Proposition~\ref{prop:forest}.
+The strategy will be to consider excursions of the random walk above a level of height $\ln^2(n)$, the collection of which will behave as a random walk on a forest.
+As said before, this strategy was inspired by~\cite{peres-zeitouni}.
+Then the quenched version will result from the annealed one: as the tree is supercritical, conditionally on survival up to high height, the subtrees grafted at that height in $\T$ and visited by the walk tend to look like a collection of i.i.d. trees chosen according to $\Pb$ (the proof is similar to that at the end of Section~5 of~\cite{aidekon-raphelis}). \\

-Let us give an overview of the organisation of this section.
-First, we will see in Subsection~\ref{subsec:reduction} that the range can be seen as a multitype Galton--Watson tree/forest, and we will introduce the notion of {\it leafed Galton--Watson forest with edge lengths}.
-We will then associate to $(|X_n|)_{n≥0}$ two leafed Galton--Watson forests with edge lengths, the first being such that its associated height process is equal to $(|X_n|)_{n≥0}$, and the second being such that its associated height process is equal to that of $\cal{R}^{\W}$.
-This is what motivates Subsection~\ref{subsec:cvleafed}, in which we will prove a result on the associated height processes of such forests, under certain hypotheses.
-Provided that these hypotheses are satisfied by the leafed Galton--Watson forest with edge lengths associated with $(X_n)_{n≥0}$, we conclude the proof of Theorem~\ref{th:forest} in Subsection~\ref{subsec:conclusionth2}.
+Let us detail the organisation of this section.
+First, we will see in Subsection~\ref{subsec:reduction} that the trace can be seen as a multitype Galton--Watson tree/forest, and we will introduce the notion of {\it leafed Galton--Watson forest with edge lengths}.
+We will then associate to~$((|X_n|)_{n≥0},\Fb)$ two leafed Galton--Watson forests with edge lengths, the first being such that its associated height process is equal to $(|X_n|)_{n≥0}$, and the second being such that its associated height process is equal to that of $\Fb$.
+In Subsection~\ref{subsec:cvleafed}, we will state a result on the associated height processes of such forests, under certain hypotheses.
+Provided that these hypotheses are satisfied by the leafed Galton--Watson forest with edge lengths associated with $(X_n)_{n≥0}$, we conclude the proof of Proposition~\ref{prop:forest} in Subsection~\ref{subsec:conclusionth2}.